MauroAndretta/GlassTest/models/README.md

 - CelebA face
 - UTK face
 organization: Glass Detection - Team
 ---

 # CNN for glass detection

-The model "GlassDect" developed by "Glass Detection - Team", has released the fist version on 15/06/22.
-It is based on the [paper](https://drive.google.com/file/d/1BDit7PxT2dFPRhPIzsDAj_fIiEDRnC77/view?usp=sharing), and its purpose is to detects and classify if a subject is wearing or not glass.
+The model "GlassDect" developed by "Glass Detection - Team", has released the first version on 15/06/22.
+It is based on this [paper](https://drive.google.com/file/d/1BDit7PxT2dFPRhPIzsDAj_fIiEDRnC77/view?usp=sharing), and its purpose is to detect and classify if a subject is wearing or not glass.
 The model's goal is exclusively to identify the presence of glass in a selfie image.
 It does not attempt to discover identities or demographics.

 On this page, you can learn more about how well the model performs on images with different characteristics and what kinds of images you should expect the model to perform well or poorly on.